 Getting Started#

 For the pipeline to function, there are some requirements that need to be met.
-This page explains the setup of the Pipeline, how to install the EyeLink Developers Kit, and Running the Pipelines.
+This page explains the setup of the Pipeline, how to install the EyeLink Developers Kit, and Running the Pipeline.
 More details on how to use the preprocessing pipeline can be found in the Reference Guide.

 Pipeline#